bowerhaus/Pigeonator/README.md

 # The Pigeonator

-An AI driven pigeon scarer.
+An AI driven pigeon scarer using a Raspberry Pi.

 ## Background
 We have a pigeon problem.
 It's not just that these birds are so fat they can barely fly (the incredulity of seeing one take off brings back memories of watching Dumbo as a child or my first trip on a 747).
 It's not the piles of pigeon cr\*p on the walls and garden furniture.
 Nor is it the incessant cooing that we hear down our bedroom chimney at 6am in the morning.
 No, final straw was the pond.